kenaycock/Generic-IVC-Filter/README.md

 # Generic-IVC-Filter
 ====================
-*Files uploaded by Kenneth Aycock*
-*ORISE Fellow, US FDA*
+*Files uploaded by Kenneth Aycock, ORISE Fellow, US FDA*

-Electronic resources for FDA Critical Path Project, "Generation and Review of Regulatory-Grade Computational Evidence Using a Generic Inferior Vena Cava Filter"
+Resources for FDA Critical Path Project, "Generation and Review of Regulatory-Grade Computational Evidence Using a Generic Inferior Vena Cava Filter"

 1. **CAD** SolidWorks 3D solid models and 2D drawings of the generic IVC filter